karanmrn/karanmrn/README.md

 <!--
 **karanmrn/karanmrn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-Thanks for stopping by.
-Here's a little bit about myself...

-😄 My pronouns are: he/him

-🔭 👨‍🎓I’m working as a Data Science Intern in Tenacium DC and in my dissertation period at Cardiff University doing my master's in Data Science and Analytics.

-👨‍💻 I have over 5 years of experience in Data Science, Business Development, Sales and Marketing.

-👯 I'm based in London and actively looking for Job Opportunities in Data Science/Analyst/Engineer.

-💬 I'm working on various Projects related to Machine Learning and ETL

-🤘 You can find various ML/DataScience/Analyst projects on my profile

-🧑🏻‍🏫 I am currently learning

-      Exploring Modern Data Stack (dbt, Airbyte, Databricks)

-      Azure Cloud and GCP(Already worked with AWS )

-      How to build efficient and better models

 📫 Here's how you can reach me: [Linkedin](https://www.linkedin.com/in/karanmanoharan23/)  [Twitter](https://twitter.com/kar_ran23) (+447459254319) [Email:karanmanoharann@gmail.com]
 <!--START_SECTION:waka-->